 HIS 451 Seminar in Historiography

 A detailed and intensive study of the art and the science of the writing of history.
-Lectures, discussions, and class reports.
+Lectures, discussions and class reports.
 Students are urged to take this course offered in the January Term.
-Prerequisite: consent of instructor.
+Prerequisite: junior or senior standing or consent of instructor.
 Upon request.